 14. Unknown futures: Towards a more resilient Dutch popular music sector

 Frank Kimenai, Pauwke Berkers, Nyota Kanyemesha, and Joost Vervoort

 15. At the juncture of the liminal and the neoliberal: Can the smaller, independent commercial music festival survive into the future?

 16. Regions in recovery?: The significance of festivals for regenerating and reimagining regional community life

 17. Music missionaries: How Dutch music festivals utilised the pandemic to bounce forward

 "This book gives us a very timely and important contribution for understanding how the COVID 19 pandemic has affected culture and music spaces.
-It establishes a very useful timeline into the affects: how cultural events have adjusted into new pandemic friendly formats and describes the magical social, change-making, and ritual festival spaces we have missed out on.
-It takes us through both the challenging and innovative change for infrastructures and spaces.
-And gives optimistic and brave suggestions for the future of the cultural industry in post-pandemic times.
-This is certainly a book that gives producers, commissioners, and academics in the cultural field a deep and nuanced insight into history, dynamics and the potential the field is facing at the moment."
+It estab-lishes a very useful timeline into the pandemic’s affects, including how cultural events have adjusted into new pandemic friendly formats and describes the magical social, change-making, and ritual festival spaces we have missed out on.
+It takes us through both challenging and innovative change for infrastructures and spaces.
+Finally, the collection gives optimistic and brave suggestions for the future of the cultural industry in post-pandemic times.
+This is certainly a book that gives producers, commissioners, and academics in the cultural field a deep and nuanced insight into the history, dynamics and challenging futures that the field is facing at the moment."

 Signe Brink Wehl, Head of Art and Activism, Roskilde Festival, Denmark

 "This volume is a valuable contribution to the evolving conversation about an extraordinary moment in cultural history.
 It features insightful first-hand accounts of significant experiences and transformations across the cultural landscape and introduces useful analytical interventions."